kragen/derctuo/markdown/hardware-queuing.md

 time.

-(Actually I guess thread D could also be running a shift-3 real-time thread, if it's not a best-effort thread; it might make sense to make the best-effort thread be a separate thing.)
+(Actually I guess thread D could also be running a shift-3 real-time thread, if it’s not a best-effort thread; it might make sense to make the best-effort thread be a separate thing.)

-In theory a shift-3 thread doesn't care whether it's in queue A, B, or C, because in any case it gets one out of every 8 cycles.
+In theory a shift-3 thread doesn’t care whether it’s in queue A, B, or C, because in any case it gets one out of every 8 cycles.
 There might be phase offset questions it cares about.